Relief of Douglas MacArthur: Wake Island Conference

 With the 1950 mid-term elections drawing near, and Truman abstaining from overt campaigning while the troops were fighting in Korea, members of Truman's staff, most notably George Elsey, came up with another way to garner votes for the Democratic Party.
 In July 1944, President Franklin Roosevelt had traveled to Hawaii to meet with MacArthur and Admiral Chester Nimitz.
 At this meeting, Roosevelt made the decision to attack the Philippines in the final year of the Pacific war.
 It was a political triumph in an election year, refuting Republican claims that Roosevelt fixated on Europe at the expense of the Pacific.

 President Truman reads the citation for the award of a fourth oak leaf cluster to MacArthur's Distinguished Service Medal on Wake Island.
 In the background are from left: Press Secretary Charles Ross, Commander in Chief Pacific Admiral Arthur Radford, Secretary of the Army Frank Pace, and Chairman of the Joint Chiefs General Omar Bradley.

 Truman emulated this by flying to the Pacific to meet MacArthur.
 Initially, Truman was unenthusiastic about the idea, as he disliked publicity stunts, but in October 1950, in the wake of the victories at Pusan and Inchon, Truman felt he could emphasize his own part in the victories by meeting with MacArthur.
-A message was sent to MacArthur suggesting a meeting on Hawaii or Wake Island, who replied that he "would be delighted to meet the President on the morning of the 15th at Wake Island".
-When MacArthur discovered that the President would be bringing the news media with him, he asked if he could bring correspondents from Tokyo.
+A message was sent to MacArthur suggesting a meeting on Hawaii or Wake Island, and he replied that he "would be delighted to meet the President on the morning of the 15th at Wake Island".
+When MacArthur discovered that the president would be bringing the news media with him, he asked if he could bring correspondents from Tokyo.
 His request was denied.